jeffreylanters/unity-entity-component-system/README.md

 ### Controllers

-**Introduction:** The controller is the heart of your application, each application should consist of just one, commonly named the MainController.
-The Controller is the first entry point of the Entity Component System and is the place where all of your [systems](#systems) and [services](#services) are registered.
-Your controller should be attached to a game object in your scene.
+**Introduction:** The Controller is the heart of your Application, each Application should consist of just one, commonly named the MainController.
+The Controller is the first entry point of the Entity Component System and is the place where all of your [Systems](#systems) and [Services](#services) are registered.
+Your Controller should be attached to a Game Object in your scene and will be marked to not be destroyed when switching scenes.

 ```csharp
 public class MainController : Controller { }
 ```

-**Virtual On Initialize:** The controller consists of an OnInitialize virtual method.
-This method can be overwritten and will be invoked during the very start of your application.
-During this cycle none [injectables](#Injectables) or [assets](#Assets) are being assigned, it is important to invoke the Register method during this cycle since this is the only time in your application you can register [systems](#Systems) and [services](#Services).
+**Virtual On Initialize:** The Controller consists of an OnInitialize virtual method.
+This method can be overwritten and will be invoked during the very start of your Application.
+During this cycle properties with the Injected and Asset attribute are being assigned, it is important to invoke the Register method during this cycle since this is the only time in your Application you can register [Systems](#systems) and [Services](#services).

 ```csharp
 public class MainController : Controller {